damek/damek.github.io/_random/linear-layouts,-triton,-and-linear-algebra-over-f_2.md

 [@typedfemale posted the paper "Linear Layouts: Robust Code Generation of Efficient Tensor Computation Using F2" on X (link to tweet).](https://x.com/typedfemale/status/1929601592522580126) It looked interesting.
 I [tweeted](https://x.com/damekdavis/status/1929607878245339524):
 > "I will actually read this. it's always the very interesting things that use lin alg over finite fields. i remember in undergrad when i first saw a "real" application of it while learning the general number field sieve."

-I struggled with this paper.
+I struggled with [this paper](https://arxiv.org/abs/2505.23819){:target="_blank"}.
 This post is the result of that effort.
 Hopefully, it is useful.

-My goal here is to explain their main idea: using linear algebra over the finite field $F_2$ to manage how tensor data is arranged for computation on GPUs.
+My goal here is to just give a sense of their main idea: using linear algebra over the finite field $F_2$ to manage how tensor data is arranged for computation on GPUs.
 This is outside my usual area of optimization and machine learning, but anyway it looked like a fun read.

 ## 1. GPU and Tensor Layouts